Family of man who died in police custody 'wants answers, justice'

 The family of a man killed while in the custody of Raleigh police demanded an independent review of the case on Saturday during a march.Posted — Updated

 Raleigh police officers conducted a traffic stop around 10 p.m.
-Wednesday in the 400 block of Rose Lane, which is in eastern part of the city, the department said.
+Wednesday in the 400 block of Rose Lane.
 Two men were taken into custody on drug-related charges.

 While in custody, Curtis Roeman Mangum, 32, started to have a medical emergency.
 Officers called paramedics, who took the man to WakeMed.